-In 2003 the VII edition of the IPC was applied in the PPO, both at the stage of classifying new applications and on currently published patent documents.
+In 2004 the VIII edition of the IPC was applied in the PPO, both at the stage of classifying new applications and on currently published patent documents.

 IV.
 Search file establishment and upkeep

-In 2003 building of Polish and foreign patent documentation file on CD-ROM, DVD, optical discs, paper and on microfilms was continued.
+In 2004 building of Polish and foreign patent documentation file on CD-ROM, DVD, optical discs, paper and on microfilms was continued

 1. The increase of patent documentation was as follows:

-• 1.717.900 optical discs CD-ROM and DVD containing patent specifications and utility model descriptions from 20 countries.
+• 894.000 optical discs CD-ROM and DVD containing descriptions of patent applications, patent specifications and utility model descriptions from 20 countries.

 b) Polish patent specifications: